A1 Triaxial glass fibre 160 gr/m2

 A1 Quadriaxial glass fibre:

-• has been developed specifically for A1.
+• Has been developed specifically for A1.

-• is flexible, giving it good drapability on any shape, including round shapes.
+• Is flexible, giving it good drapability on any shape, including round shapes.

-• is lightweight (210 gr), but still very strong.
+• Is lightweight (210 gr), but still very strong.

 • Gives strength in 4 directions.